Comcare claims - Commonwealth compensation

 The short answer is… not always.

-A bizarre quirk of the SRC Act that is not often raised is that there are certain circumstances whereby a claim can survive… even after the injured person has died.
+A bizarre quirk of the Safety, Rehabilitation & Compensation Act (SRC Act) that is not often raised is that there are certain circumstances whereby a Commonwealth Workers Compensation claim can survive… even after the injured person has died.

 Pursuant to section 55 of the SRC Act, a Comcare claim can survive the death of the injured person and allow their personal representative to lodge or continue a claim on their behalf.